RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-4-2-releases/_index.md

 The RDB snapshot option for [Active-Active database persistence]({{<relref "/rs/databases/active-active/manage#data-persistence">}}) is deprecated and will be removed in a future release.

-Please plan to reconfigure any Active-Active databases to use AOF (Append Only File) persistence with the following command:
+Please plan to reconfigure any Active-Active databases to use append-only file (AOF) persistence with the following command:

 ```sh
 crdb-cli crdb update --crdb-guid <CRDB_GUID> \